How Long Does a Misdemeanor Stay on Your Record? (Forever)

 Wyoming Non-violent misdemeanors 5 year

-Knowledge of state laws regarding expunging or sealing misdemeanor cases helps answer the questionHow long does a misdemeanor stay on your record?
+Knowledge of state laws regarding expunging or sealing misdemeanor cases helps determine the duration of a misdemeanor on a record.

 Again, each state has its own expungement laws and its own laws about what can show up on a background check and how the information can be used.